-There are many different types of smokers available, and each has its pros and cons as discussed above.
+There are many types of smokers available, and each has its pros and cons as discussed above.

 Consider your living space, budget, patience for learning, availability of fuel or power supply, and ultimately how much food you want to cook (size) and what cooking you’d like to do?